 First, let's look a bit at pork and why it may be unhealthy.

-Unlike animals, such as cows, sheep and goats, pigs digest their food within a mere four hours.
-This is not nearly long enough to remove toxins from their foul diet.
-Hence, those toxins are stored within the fat cells and organs of the pig itself.
-Even worse, they lack sweat glands, which are extremely important in detoxification.
+Unlike animals, such as cows, sheep and goats, it has been written that pigs digest their food within a mere four hours.
+This is not nearly long enough to remove toxins.
+Hence, those toxins are potentially stored within the fat cells and organs of the pig itself.

-In addition to that, pigs are notorious for carrying parasites.
+If that's not enough, pigs are notorious for carrying parasites.

 Now, let's take a brief gander at some of the benefits of eating turkey: